vlang/v/doc/docs.md

 - One syntax for all SQL dialects.
 Migrating to a different database becomes much easier.
 - Queries are constructed with V syntax.
 There's no need to learn another syntax.
 - Safety.
-It's impossible to construct a SQL query with an injection.
+It's impossible to construct an SQL query with an injection.
-- Compile time checks.
+- Compile-time checks.
 No more typos that can only be caught at runtime.
 - Readability and simplicity.
 You don't need to manually parse the results and construct objects.

 ```v